pschatzmann/arduino-simple-tts/README.md

 that is based on the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools) for the audio output.

 To keep things simple I started with a simple implementation that can process numbers and on top of that another one which reads out the time.
-So the starting point are some classes that tranlate numbers to test.
+So the starting point are some classes that translate numbers to text.
+The text is then used to identify the pre-recorded audio files.

 This functionality can be used e.g. to build some